AnakamaTH/MD-Site-Template/README.md

 Useful for making documentation and easy to modify.

-Feel free to fork this, don't forget to remove CNAME.
+Feel free to use this template, just don't worry about previous commits.

 ## How to Use
 To add text to the main page, modify index.md.